KyryloRusakov/movie_app/README.md

 # MoviePetProj

+You can check site by clicking [https://kyrylorusakov.github.io/movie_app/](https://kyrylorusakov.github.io/movie_app/)

 Web site that allows you to track movies, their ratings, and other information.
 You can also add favorite movies to your own collection.
+In application you can register, login, logout and update your personal information.
+All these features provide Firebase.

 ## Environments: